ropensci/geojsonio/README.md

 [![Build Status](https://api.travis-ci.org/ropensci/togeojson.png)](https://travis-ci.org/ropensci/togeojson)
 [![Build status](https://ci.appveyor.com/api/projects/status/j3nr7n8nvutit7vh/branch/master)](https://ci.appveyor.com/project/sckott/togeojson/branch/master)

-Convert various data formats to geoJSON or topoJSON.
+__Convert various data formats to geoJSON or topoJSON__

-This R package aims to be a utility to only convert geographic data to geojson and topojson formats.
+This package is a utility to convert geographic data to geojson and topojson formats.
 Nothing else.
 We hope to do this one job very well, and handle all reasonable use cases.

 ## Quick start

 ### Install

-Install rgdal - in case you can't get it installed from binary package version, here's what works for me on a Mac machine.
+Install rgdal - in case you can't get it installed from binary , here's what works on a Mac.

 ```r